-One of the side effects of playing backgammon is laughing.
+One of the side effects of playing backgammon is laughing (although some might say frustration).
 Laughing has been proven to release the flow of endorphins, which are the neurochemicals that bring up the feeling of happiness.
 Sharing laughter and fun can promote empathy, compassion, and trust with others.
 Of course, you might not be laughing, when your opponent snatches victory from the jaws of defeat after rolling three consecutive double sixes.
 After all, backgammon is not known as the cruellest game for no reason.

 Backgammon helps reduce isolation